Embed video without YouTube ads or buffering. Try SmartVideo free →

 4. Brightcove: The Enterprise Giant

-Best for: Large enterprises and media companies with massive scale and security requirements.
+Best for: Large enterprises and media companies with significant scale and security requirements

-- Advanced security, including DRM and IP restrictions.
+• Advanced DRM and IP restriction security features

 5. YouTube: The "Free" Option (With a Catch)

-Best for: Brand awareness and SEO discovery on YouTube's own platform.
+Best for: Top-of-funnel brand awareness and organic search discovery

 You may be sending part of your audience to off-site recommendations after playback ends.
 Calculate the conversion cost of "free" YouTube embeds.